Federated Robustness Propagation: Sharing Robustness in Heterogeneous Federated Learning

 \section{Introduction}

-Federated learning (FL)~\cite{mcmahan2017communicationefficient} is a learning paradigm that trains models from distributed users or participants (e.g., mobile devices) without requiring raw training data to be shared, alleviating the rising concern of privacy issues when learning with sensitive data and facilitating learning deep models by enlarging the amount of data to be used for training.
-In a typical FL algorithm, each user trains a model locally using their own data and a server iteratively aggregates users' incremental updates or intermediate models, converging to a model that fuses training information from all users.
-A major challenge in FL comes from the heterogeneity of users.
-One source of heterogeneity is distributional differences in training data collected by users from diverse user groups~\cite{fallah2020personalized,zhu2021datafree}.
-Yet another source is the difference of computing resources, as different types of hardware used by users usually result in varying computation budgets.
-For example, consider an application scenario of FL from mobile phones~\cite{hard2019federated}, where different types of mobile phones (e.g., generations of the same brand) may have drastically different computational power.
+Federated learning (FL)~\citep{mcmahan2017communicationefficient} is a learning paradigm that trains models from distributed users or participants (e.g., mobile devices) without requiring raw training data to be shared, alleviating the rising concern of privacy issues when learning with sensitive data and facilitating learning deep models by enlarging the amount of data for training.
+In a typical FL algorithm, each user trains a model locally using their own data and a server iteratively aggregates users' intermediate models, converging to a model that fuses training information from all users.

-Data heterogeneity should be carefully handled during the learning as a single model trained by FL may fail to accommodate the differences~\cite{yu2020salvaging}.
-A variety of approaches have been proposed to address the issue, such as customizing network structures~\cite{li2020fedbn,arivazhagan2019federated} or tailoring training strategies \cite{fallah2020personalized,dinh2020personalized} for each user.
-Even though hardware heterogeneity is ubiquitous, their impacts to FL processes and possible solutions have received very limited attention so far.